 - Preheat oven to 350 degrees.
 Line baking sheet with parchment paper or spray with cooking spray.

 - Pulse the oats in food processor until roughly chopped.
-Put in a mixing bowl and mix with all of the other dry ingredients: almond flour, salt, baking soda, cinnamon, ginger, cloves, and nutmeg.
+Put in a mixing bowl and mix with all of the other dry ingredients: almond flour, salt, baking powder, cinnamon, ginger, cloves, and nutmeg.

 - In a separate bowl, wisk all of the wet ingredients together: pumpkin and maple syrup.